loginom/loginom-help-en-omegat/data/processors/programming/java-script/fileapi.md

 * path — path.
 It takes the value of the `string` type.
 Required parameter.
 * options (optional parameter):
    * throwIfNoEntry.
-It takes the value of the `boolean` type. Будет ли выдано исключение, если путь в файловой системе не существует.
+It takes the value of the `boolean` type.
+An exception will be made, if there is no path in the file system.
 By default: `true`.

 It returns the [Stats](https://help.loginom.ru/userguide/processors/programming/java-script/fileapi.html#class-stats) for `path`.